TensorNetwork/tensornetwork.org/src/ml/index.md

 on quantum hardware.

-## Notable Works on Tensor Networks for Machine Learning
+## Selected Works on Tensor Networks for Machine Learning

+Influential or ground breaking works on theory, algorithms, or applications of tensor networks for machine learning.
+Please help to expand this list by submitting a pull request to the [tensornetwork.org](https://github.com/tensornetwork/tensornetwork.org) Github repository.

 ### Supervised Learning